byterubpay/byterub-site/_posts/2019-08-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-08-20.md

 **\<sarang>** Anything to share with the class, suraeNoether ?
 **\<suraeNoether>** as for me, I've been on vacation and just got back.
 I'm still going to be only half-on today because I have some personal business I have to attend. it was an eventful vacation. for one thing, I was able to prove a few theorems for my graph matching paper that are necessary for publication. based on a conversation I had with sgp\_ right before I left, I spent a lot of time thinking about experimental
 **\<suraeNoether>** design, and I'm starting to discuss this with sarang.
-**\<suraeNoether>** in addition to that, I was contacted by Astral, the team working on bullet-proof monero-mining drones, re: an unfortunately urgent funding matter.
+**\<suraeNoether>** in addition to that, I was contacted by Astral, the team working on bullet-proof byterub-mining drones, re: an unfortunately urgent funding matter.
 **\<luigi1111w>** sarang what happened to reusing existing functions or adding it as a function instead of inline?
 **\<luigi1111w>** not that it matters that much I guess
 **\<sarang>** There were some silly issues with includes and having access to the right underlying functions
 **\<sarang>** It seemed simpler to do it as is
-**\<suraeNoether>** i would urge folks in the audience to watch OhGodAGirl\_\_'s talk from teh Konferenco here (https://www.youtube.com/watch?v=jDSKIr5EPiU ) or Leah's interview wiht monerotalk https://www.youtube.com/watch?v=jl1w6VDEWq4 to refresh themselves on the project
+**\<suraeNoether>** i would urge folks in the audience to watch OhGodAGirl\_\_'s talk from teh Konferenco here (https://www.youtube.com/watch?v=jDSKIr5EPiU ) or Leah's interview wiht byterubtalk https://www.youtube.com/watch?v=jl1w6VDEWq4 to refresh themselves on the project
 **\<endogenic>** meaning they need funding?
 **\<suraeNoether>** if anyone is interested in assisting Astral in composing a CCS, I've been pinging some ideas back and forth with Leah
 **\<suraeNoether>** yes, and some of the funding needs are rather urgent; I spoke with OhGodAGirl\_\_ and OpenSourceress about this in person at the Konferenco and we have been kicking some ideas around
 **\<suraeNoether>** i anticipate a vigorous discussion on the matter, because the community funding sources, in my mind, should be a source of funding of last resort
-**\<suraeNoether>** the folks who contribute to the monero community are people who care about privacy and they want to see the project advance in a healthy direction, and without them, all of this falls apart
+**\<suraeNoether>** the folks who contribute to the byterub community are people who care about privacy and they want to see the project advance in a healthy direction, and without them, all of this falls apart
 **\<sarang>** Probably a good discussion for -community?
 **\<sarang>** Unless there's a technical/research component to it?
 **\<suraeNoether>** well, it's a nascent funding request for a hardware project with a timeliness component that recently presented at our conference, but going into further detail during the meeting is certainly unnecessary